kbernhagen/lufah/README.md

 All commands except `/group config key value` are supported for fah 8.3.
 Command config may not behave as expected for fah 8.3.

-Group names should preferably conform to fah 8.1 restrictions: begins "/", has only letters, numbers, period, underscore, hyphen For 8.3, group names can contain spaces and special chars.
+Group names for fah 8.1 must:
+  begin "/", have only letters, numbers, period, underscore, hyphen Group names on 8.3 can have spaces and special chars.
+Web Control 8.3 trims leading and trailing white space.
-Group "/" is taken to mean the default group, which is actually named "".
+Group "/" is taken to mean the default group, which is "".
-For a group named "/" on 8.3, use "//".
+For a group actually named "/", use "//".

 An error may not be shown if the initial connection times out.
 If group does not exist on 8.1, this script may hang until silent timeout.